Koulikoro Region: History

+Demographics

+The Koulikoro region had a population of 2,236,334 in the 2022 census.
+This region is the heartland of the Bambara people.

 Culture

-The land of the Manding (or Mandé) is located in this area.
-It is the cradle of the Empire of Mali and known for preserving its traditional culture with its griots and its hunters.
+The land of the Mandé is located in this area.
+It is the cradle of the Empire of Mali, and known for preserving its traditional culture, with its griots and its hunters.
 Like much of Mali, the area is strongly Islamized, but the practices of animists remain very present in the villages.
 Bambara serves as the area's most common language.

 Koulikoro is famous for its traditional puppet theater, showcased in many festivals such as in the village of Diarabougou.

 Several musicians are natives of the region, including Salif Keita and Rokia Traoré.

 Transport and economy

 Koulikoro is the terminus of the Dakar-Niger railway.
-It is also an important port on the Niger River which makes it possible to serve the towns of Ségou, Mopti, Tombouctou and Gao.
+It is also an important port on the Niger River which makes it possible to serve the towns of Ségou, Mopti, Tombouctou, and Gao.
 The area is served by the airport of Bamako-sénou.

 Agriculture remains the dominant economic activity, although several industries are present in the district, such as the Hydroelectric dam of Sélingué, gold-bearing industries around Kangaba, and the cotton production site in Fana, Mali's second largest.